-Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
-Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$29.2 million as of June 30, 2017.
-This balance does not include any temporary borrowings, and the district's internal cash resources appear sufficient to address cash flow needs in the current year.
+provides historical Chart a summary of the district's June 30th General Fund cash balance.
+Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$7.2 million as of June 30, 2017. balance does not include temporary borrowings, district's internal cash resources appear sufficient to address cash flow needs in the current year.
 Our office recommends the district continue to closely monitor cash in funds to ensure sufficient resources are available.
 In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) and Building Fund (Fund 21) for temporary interfund borrowing purposes to remedy cash shortfalls.